rroels/XIAO_-nRF52840_Breakout/README.md

 * battery connector
 * maintain compatibility with breadboards
 * a big reset button, as the on-board button is difficult to reach
+* keep the width of the board close to the XIAO width

 ## How to Obtain the Physical PCB